Introduction

 Sri.
 S. Mazumdar in his book Yoga Exercises for Health and Cure (1941) calls it Pan Physical Pose.

-However, it is popularly known as Shoulder Stand.
+However, it is popularly known as the Shoulder Stand.

 Sarvangasana Procedure